-For nearly two decades, Jewish Community Action has worked on dozens of time-sensitive issue campaigns, as well as long-term efforts to improve our communities and state.
+For over twenty five years, Jewish Community Action has worked on dozens of time-sensitive issue campaigns, as well as long-term efforts to improve our communities and state.
 Below are highlights from a handful of JCA’s past campaigns, some of which have now evolved into new, slightly different projects, which you can further explore here.

 Marriage Amendment (2012)